MicrosoftDocs/bing-docs/bing-docs/bing-video-search/tutorial/bing-video-search-single-page-app.md

 For example, the `SafeSearch` parameter in an actual API call can be `strict`, or `moderate`, with `moderate` being the default.

 ## Performing the request
 Given the query, the options string, and the API key, the `BingWebSearch` function uses an `XMLHttpRequest` object to make the request to the Bing Search endpoint.
-You can use the global endpoint below, or the [custom subdomain](../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.

 ```javascript
 // Search on the query, using search options, authenticated by the key.